-An introductory course in the basic concepts and techniques of printmaking.
+An continuing course in the concepts and techniques of printmaking.
 Instruction and studio work include intaglio (etching, drypoint, and engraving), relief (woodcut and linocut) collagraph and monotype methods.
-Emphasis is on the fine arts approach to printmaking although the relationship of these processes to the graphic arts will be explored.
+Emphasis is on the fine arts approach to printmaking although the relationship of these processes to the graphic arts is explored.
 Formal and individual critiques on work.
-May be taken four times for credit.
 (CSU/UC)